 Snow, ice blasts through South with powerful winter storm

 Tens of thousands of customers were without power in Georgia, North Carolina, South Carolina and Florida.
-Highway patrols were reporting hundreds of vehicle accidents, and a tornado ripped through a trailer park in Florida.
+More than an inch of snow fell per hour in some parts of the Carolinas, Georgia, Tennessee and Virginia, according to the National Weather Service Storm Prediction Center.

 More than 250,000 customers were without power by late morning Sunday, according to poweroutage.us.
 Especially hard hit was Georgia, with nearly 110,000 outages.
 South Carolina had nearly 90,000 customers without power.
 The remaining outages were in Florida, North Carolina and Tennessee.

-The National Weather Service confirmed that a tornado struck southwest Florida.
+In Tennessee, Kentucky and West Virginia, crews pretreated roads, but officials still urged people to stay off them.
+The Tennessee Highway Patrol said in a tweet that some roads in East Tennessee were snow-covered and that troopers were working several accidents due to ice.

+In Greenville, South Carolina, an out-of-the-ordinary snowfall coated roads before changing to ice.
+Much of the state was under a winter storm warning, with winds as high as 40 mph (64 kph).

+The effects of the storm were felt as far south as southwest Florida.
 The Florida Highway Patrol reported that a large tornado crossed Interstate 75 near Naples, causing a semitruck to overturn.
 Minor injuries were reported.
 Florida Power and Light reported that about 16,000 customers in southwest Florida were without power.

-Edward Murray, 81, told the Naples Daily News in southwest Florida that he was inside his mobile home Sunday morning when a tornado picked it up and tossed it on top of his neighbor’s home.
+Edward Murray, 81, told the Naples Daily News that he was inside his mobile home Sunday morning when a tornado picked it up and tossed it on top of his neighbor’s home.

 “That’s my house that’s turned upside down,” he told the newspaper.
 “The tornado took me off my feet blew me toward the east wall and buried me under the sink, refrigerator, kitchen chairs and everything else.”